Photay

-Photay is the stage name of Evan Shornstein, an American DJ and electronic music producer from Woodstock, New York.
+Evan Shornstein, known as Photay, is an American composer, drummer, DJ, and producer from Woodstock, New York, United States.

+Music

-While a student at Purchase College, Shornstein took a trip to Guinea to study drumming, and the influence of this exposure led to the creation of an EP, released as Photay in 2014 on the label Astro Nautico.
+While a student at Purchase College, Shornstein took a trip to Guinea to study drumming, where he shortly released his debut album 1st in 2012.
+The influence of this exposure led to the creation of an EP, released as Photay in 2014 on the label Astro Nautico.
 He released several remixes for the Ninja Tune label soon after.

 A full-length album, Onism, followed in 2017 on Astro Nautico.
 In 2020, a sophomore full-length, Waking Hours, arrived on the label Mexican Summer, and in 2022, he released On Hold, a record stitched together from samples of telephone hold music.
+In 2024, Photay released a new album, Windswept, on Mexican Summer.
+Windswept explores natural phenomena, notably "wind".
+Following the release of Windswept, its expanded album Windswept: Expansions was released in 2025, featuring two additional tracks "Jet Stream" and "Aeolian", and a remix of the album's track "Air Lock", titled "Air Lock (Air Tight Mix)".

+Shornstein collaborates on a musical project titled "Ensemble Entendu" with musician Sam O.B.